PBP 2015: touring back with ACB talking about LEL the idea of Bristol Glasgow Bristol was born.

 Translate this page: 🇫🇷 🇪🇸 🇵🇹 🇮🇹 🇧🇪 🇳🇱 🇩🇪 🇦🇹 🇭🇺 🇩🇰 🇳🇴 🇸🇪 🇫🇮 etc

 Depart Bristol via The Downs to the Severn Bridge and into Wales.
 Take the path less travelled over the tops of hills all the way to the edge of Snowdonia, Clocaenog Forest and the Clwydian Hills.
 Back into England and pass through Chester.
 Cross the Mersey via the Silver Jubilee Bridge.
 Into Preston and out to the heart of the Forest of Bowland where the routes makes its first cross of the return.
 Traverse the Yorkshire Dales crossing the glorious but brutal Pennines to Barnard Castle; some old Roman Roads and tracks are involved, Ribblehead Viaduct viewed (if you want you can make a slight detour to pass under).
 North Pennines ensue, cross Hadrian’s Wall after Hexham before into Kielder Forest.
 Go the other side of Kielder Water to the Castle.
 Scotland!
 Cut west through Dumfries to Clatteringshaws Loch, Loch Dee & Troon in Galloway Forest.
-Turn north once again through Ayrshire and into Glasgow to Central Station; the West Coast Mainline Terminus.
+Turn north once again through Ayrshire and into Glasgow.

 Now back south you go.
 Over the Southern Uplands to Gretna and back into England.
 To the west of the Lake District then straight (up) over Harknott (to walk) and Wrynose Pass.
-Back to the Forest of Bowland.
+Back to the Forest of Bowland for a bit of Roman.
 Steal up the Nick of Pendle.
 Moor tops; some cobbled with turbines sweeping.
-Snake Pass into the Peaks for a bit of Hope.
-Pass Chatsworth House to Derby.
-A respite to Stratford on Avon and a peaceful old railway line out.
+Slither round the north eastern edge of Manchester and up Snake Pass into the Peaks for a bit of Hope.
+It is just out of reach but channel it as you descend the valley, for a bit before jumping back into the Peaks for a tart taste?
+Then Derby and a respite to Stratford on Avon exiting on a peaceful old railway path.
 The Cotswolds are ahead.
-Yep, you guessed it, up and over before dropping back down to Bristol.
+Yep, you guessed it, up and over, with a few more downs and ups before finally dropping back to Bristol on another old railway path.

-Various surfaces involved but primarily road.
-Included are forest tracks, peak trails, cobbled moor roads, city shared paths, old railway lines and the usual potholed British roads…
+Various surfaces involved but primarily road including minor lanes, B roads, urban areas, the odd A road.
+Surfaces include forest tracks, peak trails, cobbled moor roads, shared paths, old railway lines as well as the usual potholed British roads… [a selection of photos will follow]

 What others think.